 Setting clear goals and expectations is important for any project, but especially for doctoral research projects.
 Structured programs will likely have formal guidelines, a set curriculum, and a suggested timeline for your progress.

-For individual doctoral studies, you might draft a supervision agreement with your supervisor, which includes a research timeline, work responsibilities (including teaching), and any other training or coursework that might be helpful or necessary (such as publishing papers, or participating in research stays abroad).
+For individual doctoral studies, you might draft a supervision agreement with your supervisor, which includes a research timeline, work responsibilities (including teaching), and any activities such as publishing papers, or participating in research stays abroad.

 In Bavaria, you will be able to take advantage of opportunities to expand your professional profile and excel in your career as a researcher.
 Publishing, editing journals, and organizing conferences are important tasks in academia.
 Structured doctoral programs often integrate these activities into their curricula to ensure that doctoral candidates get the experience they need to be competitive on the job market.
 If you are pursuing an individual doctorate, your university’s graduate schools and centers provide similar opportunities.